You came to the world’s attention through your blog. Are there food bloggers you admire?

 Yea there are loads; I mean could sit a reel of loads of blogs that I love.
 Thrifty Lesley is another one, Lesley Cooper who was featured in the press recently for doing meals for herself, menus for herself and her family for less than £1 a day.
 Lesley’s been going at this for far far longer than I have and she is a huge inspiration to me.
 We’re always cross referencing each other’s posts and hints and tips, and I love that it doesn’t just fall to me to educate people about how to for themselves cheaply.
 I absolutely love Lesley’s blog and it’s packed full of ideas.

-Jack's new book A Year in 120 Recipes is out now.
+Jack's cookbook, A Year in 120 Recipes, is out now.